 Her creative work, including short fiction and poetry, examines the effects of gentrification in Washington, D.C. on Black children’s imaginations and intergenerational healing between Black women.
-Kiana is currently working on a manuscript that explores representations of Black girls in comics, which is forthcoming for publication in Fall 2020.
+Her work is published or forthcoming in The Black Scholar, American Studies Quarterly, University of Mississippi Press, and elsewhere.
+She is currently working on two scholarly manuscripts: one focused on Black girls and visual culture and another on Black women's archives.

-Kiana also currently serves as the co-organizer of the Black Cultural Studies collective, a Black studies working and reading group based in Philadelphia, and co-organizor of the SPEC country working group, a working group inspired by the recent show Lovecraft Country that hosts virtual screenings and discussion around speculative film and television.
+For three years, Kiana served as the co-organizer of the Black Cultural Studies collective, a Black studies working and reading group based in Philadelphia, and co-founded the SPEC country working group, a working group inspired by the recent show Lovecraft Country that hosts virtual screenings and discussion around speculative film and television.
 She also worked as an assistant curator for the Joanna Banks Collection and Exhibit in February 2020 at UPenn’s Kislak Center for Special Collections, Rare Books, and Manuscripts, which included Black women’s fiction and poetry, periodicals, cookbooks, and children’s books.

 B.A., English and Sociology, The University of Wisconsin-Madison (2015)